FireAstrox/CS372/README.md

 ### 2. Setup MongoDB

-- Open MongoDB (We recommend Compass for ease of use on Windows).
+- Open MongoDB Compass
+- For Linux users ensure mongodb is running with

+  `sudo systemctl start mongod` for ubuntu users or

+  `sudo systemctl start mongodb.service` for other linux distros

+  if these commands do not work please refer [here](https://www.mongodb.com/docs/manual/administration/install-on-linux/) for instructions for your specific distro
 - In the URI text box use `mongodb://localhost:27017` and click connect
 - Create a database named `Movie_Site`, you will be asked to create a collection at the same time, only one collection can be made here if you choose to do so, the second must be made seperately.
 - Within this database, create two collections: `Movies` and `Users`.